Our blog: What works for learning and teaching in HE GEES?

 We would welcome blogs by educators working in schools or other settings proposing approaches which could be useful in HE.

 We are keen to receive summaries or reflections from authors of pedagogic peer reviewed papers (in journals such as the Journal of Geography in Higher Education) and by those presenting pedagogic papers at conferences (such as the RGS IBG, The Geological Society, and AAG).

 Blog posts are reviewed by the editors and are not peer reviewed.
-If you are able to include images in the post then please do.
+If you are able to include copyright free images then please do.

 Please contact Sarah Dyer: s.dyer(at)Exeter . ac .uk) to discuss ideas or to submit a blog post.

 LinkedIn: a closed groups for news and discussions

 Are you interested in keeping in touch with what events are going on to support teaching and learning in Geography, Earth and Environmental Sciences?
 Discipline-based information can be accessed through THE GEES network LinkedIn page.
 The LinkedIn group has been set up and is managed by academics.
 It is a great way to receive information and to also take part in (or lurk on) teaching-focused discussions.